Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Existing Sinc-collocation methods

 belong to $\LC_{\alpha}(\SEt(\domD_d))$ uniformly for all $t\in [a, b]$ and positive integer $N$.
 Let $h$ be selected by the formula~\eqref{eq:h-SE}.
 Then, there exists a constant $C$ independent of $N$ such that~\eqref{eq:Shamloo-error-analysis} holds, where $\mu_N=\|(\tilde{E}_n^{\textSE} - \tilde{V}_n^{\textSE} - \tilde{K}_n^{\textSE})^{-1}\|_2$. \end{theorem}

 There are two points to be discussed in this theorem.
 First, $u\in\LC_{\alpha}(\SEt(\domD_d))$ is assumed, but this assumption requires $u(a)=u(b)=0$ owing to the inequality~\eqref{eq:LC}.
-The condition is not generally satisfied.
-Furthermore, it is difficult to check $u\in\LC_{\alpha}(\SEt(\domD_d))$ in principle because $u$ is an unknown function to be determined.
-If we do not know appropriate values of the parameters $\alpha$ and $d$, we cannot launch the method because these values are indispensable to select the mesh size $h$ according to~\eqref{eq:h-SE}.
+This condition is not generally satisfied.
+Furthermore, checking $u\in\LC_{\alpha}(\SEt(\domD_d))$ is, in principle, difficult because $u$ is an unknown function to be determined.
+If we do not know the appropriate values of the parameters $\alpha$ and $d$, we cannot launch the method because these values are indispensable in selecting the mesh size $h$ according to~\eqref{eq:h-SE}.
 Second, the convergence of the method is not proved because there exists a non-estimated term $\mu_N$, which clearly depends on $N$.

 Furthermore, the implementation of this method is rather complicated because the first and last columns of the matrices $\tilde{E}_n^{\textSE}$, $\tilde{V}_n^{\textSE}$ and $\tilde{K}_n^{\textSE}$ are inconsistent.
 This is primarily because $\uSEn(\SEt(ih))=c_i$ does not hold.
 In the next section, an improved Sinc-collocation method with the SE transformation is derived, which resolves the aforementioned issues on implementation and the theorem.